thaiminhpv/Water-Testing-Instant-WTI/README.md

 WTI is a portable device that allows users to test the purity of the water subject, integrated with Android App and Cloud Computing to perform AI prediction.

 This repository contains embedded code.
-View the [Mobile implementation](https://github.com/hoangtrungnguyen/WaterTestingInstant) and [Backend](https://github.com/DAN3002)
+Click here to view the [Mobile implementation](https://github.com/hoangtrungnguyen/WaterTestingInstant) and [Backend](https://github.com/DAN3002).

 <p float="left" align="middle">
   <img src="images/Thumbnail.jpg" width="67%" />